yuriyromadin/notetab/README.md

-# notetab
+# Notetab v1.0.0
-Chrome extension for quick notes and calculation
+Chrome extension for quick notes and calculations in the new tab